WATCH NOW: UVa nursing grad works through pandemic to reach his goal

 “If I had not been in the manager’s position and being asked to do all of these other things, it would have made life a little easier,” he said.
 “It was tough to get these projects done and handle what was going on at work, but we made it.”

-MacDonald will join fellow members of the School of Nursing for Friday morning graduation ceremonies at Scott Stadium at 10 a.m., which will be preceded by procession to the stadium.
+MacDonald will join fellow members of the School of Nursing for graduation ceremonies Friday morning.
 Joining his classmates will be graduates from the Frank Batten School of Leadership and Public Policy, School of Education and Human Development and the School of Medicine.

-The ceremony is one of five being held Friday, Saturday and Sunday, including 3 p.m.
-Friday ceremonies for the School of Engineering and Applied Science, School of Architecture, School of Continuing and Professional Studies and School of Data Science.
+The ceremony is one of a total of five being held Friday, Saturday and Sunday for the Class of 2021.

-On Saturday, two final exercises will be held for students graduating from the College and Graduate School of Arts & Sciences, which is UVa’s school with the largest enrollment.
-Ceremonies are slated for 10 a.m. and 3 p.m..

-On Sunday, Final Exercises for the Darden School of Graduate Business Administration, School of Law, and McIntire School of Commerce will be held at Scott Stadium at 10 a.m..

 MacDonald had been through it before.
 In the midst of the Great Recession, he made a massive career change.
 Having earned a master’s in architecture from the University of Tennessee, he was working as an architect/project manager in Charlottesville when the economic bottom fell out.